 Not bad for a couple of amateurs.
-My husband and I did made this guitar cake way back before the days of Cake Boss, and Cupcake Wars.
-We had no idea what we were doing, and it's far from perfect, but when our 16 year old and her friends saw the cake they were blown away!
+My husband and I made this guitar cake way back before the days of Cake Boss, and Cake Wars.
+We had no idea what we were doing, and it's far from perfect.
+It was all worth it when we saw the reaction of our 16 year old and her friends.
+They were blown away!
 Said it was "sick"!
 The full story and directions below.

 No professional experience

 Guitar to trace this Guitar Cake

 Butcher paper or something equivalent to make template

 7 boxes of any cake mix (even different kinds)

 $60 in fondant Lrg Black container,lrg white and some brown

 At least 9 hours

 2 adults working on it full time

 4 Bite size Reece's Peanut Butter cups (small) for knobs